-Mitchell Atencio is the assistant news editor at Sojourners.
+Mitchell Atencio is the associate news editor at Sojourners.
 He first served as a contract reporter for Sojourners in 2020.

 Mitchell believes his role as a journalist is to ask compelling questions of the right people, and to tell stories that impact the actions of readers.
 He loves writing stories of the radical or unique — especially within faith.
 Before joining Sojourners, Mitchell was a reporter in Kirkland, Wash.
 At Arizona State University he was a passionate and dedicated member of the award-winning, independent, student-newspaper The State Press.
 He also graduated with a degree in journalism and mass communications, but he doesn’t care as much about that part.